top of page

 I like to imagine James Herriot plunking away on the typewriter keys and writing that one more book to be discovered and loved.

-Linda Borromeo enjoyed being surrounded by books when she worked at the University of California, Berkeley.
-She is now the author of Mystery Shores, a novel of secrets along the Pacific Northwest coast.
+Linda Borromeo is surrounded by books while she's writing next to the built-in bookcase her husband built for her.
+Linda is the author of Mystery Shores, a novel of secrets on a lighthouse island along the Pacific Northwest coast.
 Discover more about her book here.

 Join the Island Sleuths' Newsletter